 Creating a culture of feedback means creating an environment in which giving, receiving, and acting upon feedback is continual.
 Learners and teacher are all a part of the process in which all parties reflect upon work (both their own and others') and give critical feedback.
 Students and teacher also receive and act upon feedback as a matter of course.
 Feedback provided is immediate, specific, and continuous, and is acted upon in a constructive manner.

-To earn this 0.5 credit badge you will submit two different types of evidence from the list below to demonstrate your proficiency in developing a culture feedback with your learners.
+To earn this 0.5 credit microcredential you will submit two different types of evidence from the list below to demonstrate your proficiency in developing a culture feedback with your learners.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 The teacher is responsible for creating and maintaining this culture.
 This is about the culture and environment of the classroom.
 It involves creating an environment in which students and teacher are comfortable giving, receiving, and acting on feedback.
 It should be a part of everything the students and teachers do.
 In a classroom with a culture of feedback, one should see students asking for feedback, receiving constructive feedback from either peers or teacher, and acting on it in such a way that their performance is improved.
 This should be a constant in the classroom.